 I never knew I had such a strong connection to trash cans until we are in said isle at Target "hush yelling" at each other where you say things like "Honey." when trying to explain your side of the argument, like you are about to explain to a child why they can't have ice cream for dinner.

 I was very set on a small trash can for our kitchen because then we can take it out more often and the trash wouldn't stay in the house for long.
 Which is exactly why Greg wanted a large one.
 Which of course I thought was him just being the laziest person on the planet!
 How dare you want a normal size trash can like the rest of America for three dollars more!?

 How to fight-the-fight:

 These fights are the easiest to start but sometimes the hardest to let go.
 Mostly because you can't actually believe how upset you got about it.
 My advice from someone who is still trying to not let the little things bother her, is to choose ahead of time in your mind what matters and what doesn't.
-Learn to file things, or arguments in one of those categories and go from there.
+Learn to file things, or arguments in one of those two categories and go from there.
 When something comes up, train yourself to automatically ask yourself if it really matters or not.